Patient perspectives: Having our say

 Self-advocacy enables people with a learning disability to speak up for themselves and to make decisions about how they want to live their own lives.
 It means they can influence the design and delivery of services.

-The Rix Centre champions multimedia advocacy as a range of different ways in which people with learning disabilities can have a stronger say in their lives and make their voices heard.
-Multimedia advocacy enables people to explore and understand their personal options and make informed choices, tell their own stories, plan ahead and communicate day-to-day using cameras, videos, microphones and computers.
+It enables people with intellectual and communication disabilities to work with support staff to explore and understand their personal options and make informed choices, tell their own stories, plan ahead and communicate day-to-day using cameras, videos, microphones and computers.